 - Business Intelligence & data science service providers

 - Business Model: Partners that provide data, tools or personnel as part of a data strategy are among the key partnerships.

 When you have finished all boxes, check your data strategy for consistency and completeness.
 If necessary, let the work pause for a day and / or present your data strategy to colleagues who were not involved in the development.
 Tell a story and pay attention to breaks and uncertainties.

 For example, consider the following questions:

-- Do I have the corresponding link data to connect the different data sources together?
+- Do I have the corresponding link data to join the different data sources?